-Rusty chain, bulky gears, worn brake discs - if you are constantly on tour with your mountain bike, you have to expect wear and tear.
+Rusty chain, bulky gears, worn brake discs - if you're constantly on tour with your mountain bike, you have to expect wear and tear.
 But even longer periods of rest, often enough the winter season, can leave traces on the sensitive two-wheeler.

-To avoid unpleasant surprises on your next trip, regular checks are a must.
-And a short inspection is also easy on the wallet, because even small adjustments to the gears, brakes or wheel can significantly reduce wear.
+To avoid any unpleasant surprises on your next trip, regular checks are a must.
+And a short inspection is also easy on the wallet, because even minor adjustments to the gears, brakes or wheel can significantly reduce wear.

-If going to a bike expert is too expensive or time-consuming for you, you can carry out a basic check at home without any problems.
+If going to a bike expert is too expensive or time-consuming, you can carry out a basic check at home without any problems.
 With a little manual skill and a tool or two, most minor repairs can be done yourself.

 Know how: What to look for in a mountain bike check.

 Down the slope at full speed, the wind in your face, bike and rider merged into one: The dream of every action sportsman can quickly turn into a nightmare if the brakes suddenly stop working.